Negative Impacts of Tourism on the Environment

 Solid waste and littering can degrade ecosystems and alter the physical appearance of the landscape.
 Marine litter harms marine life, often leading to their death, and degrades sensitive and unique, yet vital, ecosystems.

 As more tourism facilities are built, sewage pollution also increases.
 Sewage runoff in seas and lakes damages terrestrial and aquatic ecosystems, including vulnerable coral reefs which are often the main attraction of a place.
 Pollution of waterways in any way can stimulate excessive growth of algae, leading to eutrophication, and alter salinity and siltation of water bodies.
-These are changes to the environment make it difficult for native plants and animals to survive.
+These changes to the environment make it difficult for native plants and animals to survive.

 Reckless development and fast expansion of infrastructure, insufficient infrastructure like for example not enough parking spots and cars parked on the edges of roads, too crowded natural sites, disrespect of rules (stepping off the path) can easily kickstart erosive processes and speed up degradation of sites.

 Tourism and recreational activities often change soil properties, especially if the number of tourists is greater than the ecosystem capacity to deal with it.
 In the most visited places, tourists trample the vegetation around trails, slowly creating larger patches of vegetation free surface.
 Frequently walked trails become compacted, which leads to the decreased soil permeability and higher surface runoff.
-The combination of these factors then results in progressively eroding trails and areas around them as people try to avoid slippery or muddy surface of the main trail.
+The combination of these factors then results in progressively eroding trails and areas around them as people try to avoid slippery or muddy surfaces of the main trail.

 The same scenario happens when off-road biking, horse riding, having fun with ATVs or parking cars on the side of the road.